duranserkan/DRN-Project/DRN.Framework.EntityFramework/README.md

 For instance:
  * When a Postgresql helm chart is used for dev environment and it creates a password secret automatically,
- * Then only defining a volume mount will be enough for database configuration.
+ * Then only defining a volume mount should be enough for database configuration.

 ### Global Usings